OotyOoty

 • Upstream API responses (same concern)

-• OAuth access tokens (never log these)
+• OAuth access tokens (never, under any circumstances)

 Minimum viable dependency security:

-Sonatype's 2024 State of the Software Supply Chain report found that open-source supply chain attacks increased 200% year-over-year (Sonatype, 2024).
-This matters more for MCP than typical web services because of the trust model.
+Sonatype's 2024 report found that open-source supply chain attacks increased 200% year-over-year (Sonatype, 2024).

-The MCP tool schema -- the JSON Schema definition of what parameters each tool accepts -- is a security control, not just documentation.
+The MCP tool schema (the JSON Schema definition of what parameters each tool accepts) is a security control, not just documentation.

 // Dangerous: any string accepted